OKit-Scripts-Projects/DSM.Customizations/App.Debian-Chroot.md

 Now, you are in debian-chroot.

 ### Additional Step for services
-If you need startup services, just add this kind of lines in your ***host synology*** bash rc.local file
+If you need startup services, just add these kind of lines in your ***host synology*** bash rc.local file
-0.
+0. `chroot /etc/init.d/crontab start` ## waiting for further editing. here is sketch.

 ## Attention
 0. Somebody meet some problem after installing this package, sometimes a Reboot is needed.